Yield Farming Smart Contract Development for DeFi

 stakingToken.safeTransfer(feeRecipient, depositFee);

-Stack and Testing
+Stack and testing

-Key invariant: SUM(pendingRewards for all users) <= balance(rewardToken) in the contract.
-Violating this invariant means the contract promises more than it has.
+We use Foundry for development (fast compilation, fuzzing).
+Key invariant: SUM(pendingRewards for all users) <= balance(rewardToken) of the contract.
+Violation of this invariant means the contract promises more than it has.
+For property-based testing, we use Echidna — it generates random sequences of operations and checks invariants.